 - “SFU Library Digital Preservation Framework,” Simon Fraser University.

-- “Digital Preservation Management,” Simon Fraser University Archives and Records Management Department, May 2017.
+- “Digital Preservation Management (PDF),” Simon Fraser University Archives and Records Management Department, May 2017.

-When defining scope, it is worth considering two categories of materials separately, as the requirements and activities are likely to be different:
+When defining scope in a Policy document, it is worth considering two categories of materials separately, as the requirements and activities are likely to be different:

 Sample text for General Principles and a Section Guide for What We Preserve, What We Don’t Preserve, and Selection Criteria are set out below.

-- Materials that are intended to be accessed by specific stakeholders (e.g. staff), such as would enable the re-creation, maintenance, or management of user-accessed materials.
+- Materials that are intended to be accessed by specific stakeholders (e.g. staff), such as documents that would enable the re-creation, maintenance, or management of user-accessed materials.

 The primary focus of our digital preservation activities is on preserving the intellectual content of the materials acquired, ingested, and published in our systems.
 However, preservation always entails making choices about what to preserve.
-In the interest of transparency, the selective application of preservation practice should be the result of a deliberate decision-making process, the results of which are delineated in our preservation policy.
-Defining the scope of the policy includes what materials are covered under the policy, but also what aspects of a publication; policies that discuss preservation only in terms of discrete digital files may not address the complexity of enhanced digital publications, for example.
+In the interest of transparency, the selective application of preservation practice should be the result of a deliberate decision-making process, the results of which are delineated in our Digital Preservation Policy.
+Defining the scope of the Policy includes what materials are covered under the Policy, but also what aspects of a work.
+Policies that discuss preservation only in terms of discrete digital files may not address the complexity of enhanced digital publications, for example.

 For end-user access

 It is recommended that this section focuses on defining the “Version of Record” of a digital publication and what its constituent parts are, including related metadata and supplementary materials.
-For example, if the Version of Record is defined as including everything essential to understanding and supporting the scholarly argument of a work, then it becomes easier to identify what needs to be included in the scope of a preservation policy that keeps that work useful over time.
+For example, if one defines the Version of Record as including everything essential to understanding and supporting the scholarly argument of a work, then one can better identify what needs to be included in the scope of a preservation policy that keeps that work useful over time.

 Example materials to consider for inclusion: